FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 If you're new to Dashboard 2.0, refer to our blog post [Getting Started with Dashboard 2.0](https://flowfuse.com/blog/2024/03/dashboard-getting-started/)

 ## Enabling Flowfuse User Authentication
 Before we can show user data on the dashboard we need to figure out how we get the data from users.
-This may seem like a pain point but don’t worry about it.
-Flowfuse offers a feature that not only helps us secure the dashboard but also makes it simpler to get the user data at the dashboard at a later stage.
+This might seem complicated, but don’t worry about it.
+FlowFuse offers a feature that not only helps us secure the dashboard but also makes it simpler to get the user data at the dashboard at a later stage.

 1. Navigate to the instance setting.
 2. Select the Security tab.